Drew Pearson (journalist): Death and legacy

+On August 3, 1969, Pearson was hospitalized in Washington for a viral infection that led to heart complications.
+He was released to his home in Potomac, Maryland, on August 29, but suffered a heart attack on September 1, and died at the emergency room of George Washington University Hospital at the age of 71.

-At the time of Pearson's death of a heart attack in 1969 in Washington, D.C., the column was syndicated to more than 650 newspapers, more than twice as many as any other, with an estimated 60 million readers, and was famous for its investigative style of journalism.
+At the time of his death, the column was syndicated to more than 650 newspapers, more than twice as many as any other, with an estimated 60 million readers, and was famous for its investigative style of journalism.
 A Harris Poll commissioned by Time magazine at that time showed that Pearson was America's best-known newspaper columnist at the time of his death.
 The column was continued by Jack Anderson and then by Douglas Cohn and Eleanor Clift, who combine commentary with historical perspectives.
 It is the longest-running syndicated column in America.

 American University Library received the typescript copies of the columns distributed to newspapers around the country in 1992.
 Shortly thereafter, the Library embarked on a project to digitize the collection.

 Personal life

 Drew Pearson had one daughter, Ellen Cameron Pearson (1926–2010), in a short marriage (1925–28) to Felicia Gizycka, daughter of the newspaper heiress Cissy Patterson and Count Joseph Gizycky of Poland.
 Thereafter, Pearson maintained a strained relationship with his former mother-in-law, and they frequently exchanged barbed comments in print.
 His second wife was Luvie Moore Abell (a cousin of Edith Kermit Carow), whom he married in 1936; through that union he had a step son, Tyler Abell, to whom he was close throughout his life.
 Abell later became chief of protocol under President Lyndon B. Johnson.

-Pearson died on September 1, 1969, at the age of 71 from the effects of a heart attack.